-Land and improvements within the District are appraised for ad valorem taxation purposes by the El Paso Central Appraisal District.
-The District's Tax Assessor/Collector is agreed upon by virtue of the interlocal agreement between the City of El Paso and the District and the District has appointed the City of El Paso Tax Assessor/Collector to serve in this capacity for the District.
+Land and improvements within the District are appraised for ad valorem taxation purposes by the Appraisal District.
+The District's Tax Assessor/Collector is agreed upon by virtue of the interlocal agreement between the City and the District and the District has appointed the City of El Paso Tax Assessor/Collector to serve in this capacity for the District.